How To Encourage A Positive Attitude About School

 One of the most important steps towards having a positive attitude is to envision a positive outcome.
 That said, it is not always easy or obvious to students what a positive outcome looks like or will be.

 Take a moment to set the tone for each school project.
-Inform your students of the end goal and what results they should work towards when completing each task.
-No one is looking for perfection, just hard work and the best effort that can be given.
+Inform your students of the end goal and what results they should work towards when completing their first step, second step, etc. Help break it down for them.
+No one is looking for perfection when you complete tasks, just hard work and the best effort that can be given.
+Do your best to spin these new things in a positive way.

-If your student tends to be a pessimist about what may happen or have anxiety about the unknown, try to talk through the situation and review possible outcomes.
-What does happen if they work hard on studying for this test, but only get a “C?”
+If your student tends to be a pessimist about what may happen or have anxiety about the unknown, try to talk through the situation or new material and review possible outcomes.
+What happens if they work hard on studying for this test, but only get a “C?”
 Will the world come to an end?
 One “C” on an assignment doesn’t mean that the future has been ruined.
 Help them to have realistic expectations of the consequences as opposed to the monumental meaning that each and every step might appear to have.
-This will encourage them to have a consistent, positive attitude.
+This will encourage them to have a consistent, positive attitude and ultimately, more positive results.

 Ask Thoughtful Questions

 When you catch a student uttering the famous, “I can’t do this” phrase, stop them in their tracks.
-Get your student to focus on something beyond their immediate negative thought process.
+Get your student to focus on something beyond their immediate negative thoughts.
 Discuss why they feel they aren’t able to do this task, and show them how they might move through it.
-If they begin to dig in their heels, pull out some examples of previous steps that they have learned (in other grades or earlier in the year) that they were able to get through.
+If they begin to dig in their heels, pull out some examples of an academic achievement that they have had (in other grades or earlier in the year) that they were able to get through.
 Help turn their confidence back in the right direction.

-Asking questions is your key to drawing out the student. the more you talk at them, the less they will listen, so encourage them to speak up in the most gentle and understanding way that you can.
+Asking questions is your key to drawing out your student.
+The more you talk at them, the less they will listen, so encourage them to speak up in the most gentle and understanding way that you can.
 Ask exactly what it is they are struggling with.
 Ask how you can help – or if they just want to complain for a minute to get the worries out of their body and then keep going.
-Keep the student’s mind focused on one step at a time and celebrating their goals one baby step at a time.
+Keep your child’s mind focused on one thing at a time and celebrating their small achievements one baby step at a time.

 Create a Reward System